The Chambersburg Quilt Guild offers something for everyone!

-Christmas Tea: Everyone brings food to share for our annual event of fellowship and fun for the December meeting.
+Christmas Tea: Everyone participates in our annual event planned by the Tea Committee for fellowship and fun at the December meeting.

 Friendship Block: Each year the membership honors the outgoing President with a set of signature blocks.
 Kits contain two blocks so the extra will be given away in a drawing at the May meeting.

-Grand Feast: A potluck meal at the May meeting is the grand finale for the year.
+Grand Finale: A potluck meal at the May meeting is the grand finale for the year.

 Secret Quilting Friend: A Secret Quilting Friend is assigned to each member who signs up for this activity.
 Each month the secret quilting friend brings their recipient 3 fat quarters.
 They might include an extra treat or remember a birthday.
 Benefactors are revealed at the May meeting.